-As Keller Law Offices previously blogged, police are looking for distracted drivers and for people who are texting and driving.
+As Keller Criminal Defense Attorneys previously blogged, police are looking for distracted drivers and for people who are texting and driving.
 Weber has been playing a video in his speaking engagements and the Boeve family put a video together to show the harmful effects of texting and driving.
 Weber has taken responsibility for the accident and has vowed to never text and drive at the same time.
 He keeps his phone on vibrate and out of reach of the driver’s seat.
 The Star Tribune reported that 98 deaths and 427 injuries were a result of distracted drivers in 205.
 Also reported were 909 arrests for texting and driving in Minnesota in just six days in April.
 Do not text and drive!

 What constitutes texting and driving?

 Pursuant to Minn.
 Stat 169.475 states that “electronic message” means a self-contained piece of digital communication that is designed or intended to be transmitted between physical devices.
 An electronic message includes, but is not limited to, e-mail, a text message, an instant message, a command or request to access a World Wide Web page, or other data that uses a commonly recognized electronic communications protocol.
 An electronic message does not include voice or other data transmitted as a result of making a phone call, or data transmitted automatically by a wireless communications device without direct initiation by a person.”
 Subd.
 2.Prohibition on use.
 No person may operate a motor vehicle while using a wireless communications device to compose, read, or send an electronic message when the vehicle is in motion or a part of traffic.
 There are a number of defenses in a texting and driving case.
 Contact an attorney to see if any apply in your case: